Skip to content Message Us Message Us

 Does "Track Tested" mean the ride will be too harsh for the street?

-No—in fact, usually the opposite.
-High-end track testing focuses on maximizing tire contact.
-A suspension that is too stiff skips over bumps and loses traction.
-Motorsport-derived systems (like those from KW or Öhlins) are often more comfortable than budget options because their valves can react faster to road imperfections.
+No. In most cases, the opposite is true.
+High-end track testing is focused on maximizing consistent tire contact with the road.
+A suspension that is too stiff skips over bumps and loses traction rather than absorbing the impact.
+Motorsport-derived systems from KW Suspension and Ohlins are often more comfortable than budget options because their valving can react faster to road imperfections.
+The goal of track testing is control, not harshness.

 Why does Dyno Matching matter for a daily driver?